TrienVo397/BE--GenAI-Power-Software-Testing-Assist-Platform/.github/instructions/Current dev guideline.instructions.md

 - I will doing the terminal command manually, so no need to automate this.

 ## Project Description
-This project is a tool AI that operates within project contexts, where testers:
+This project is a GenAI-powered software testing assistance platform that operates within project contexts, where testers:
  - Manually upload documents to project knowledge bases
  - Use conversational commands for test planning operations
+ - Interact with AI agents through chat interfaces for testing guidance
+ - Generate and manage test artifacts through conversational AI

 ## Project Structure and AI Indexing Guidelines